Sarah Miller Boelts, professor of Spanish

 I oversee the Liberal Arts Core, which includes all the courses students take to broaden them beyond their majors, and give them a perspective on diverse ways of understanding themselves and the world.
 I also teach sections of each of the Core Seminars.
 I believe that a liberal arts education will not only prepare you to be employed, but will give you the skills to function in society as a well-rounded critical thinker who can examine anything with curiosity, an open mind, and an open heart.
 My academic background is in philosophy and religion, and I have a tremendous interest in movies; I authored the book Film as Religion: Myths, Morals, and Rituals (NYU Press, 2003) and edited the Routledge Companion to Religion and Film (Routledge, 2009).
 I also edit the online Journal of Religion and Film.
 I enjoy challenging students to think "outside the box," so my classes include a lot of reflection.
 I hope students leave my classes able to imagine a world in which they would like to live, as well as able to contribute to changes to make it that way.

-Rev. Dr. Mark Mattes, professor of philosophy and religion
+Rev. Dr. Mark Mattes, professor of philosophy and theology

 Dr. Bobbi Olson, assistant professor of English